Report: Redskins QB suffers compound fracture

 Alex Smith reportedly suffered a compound fracture—meaning the bone broke through the skin.

-Redskins quarterback Alex Smith faces a length recovery after he was injured in Sunday's 23–21 loss to the Titans, reports ESPN's Adam Schefter.
+Redskins quarterback Alex Smith faces a lengthy recovery after he was injured in Sunday's 23–21 loss to the Titans, reports ESPN's Adam Schefter.

 According to Schefter, Smith suffered a compound fracture—meaning the bone broke through the skin.
 Trauma surgeons reportedly discovered Smith suffered a spiral fracture in his leg, which is a long bone broken by a rotational force.